 The AD Police from Bubblegum Crisis could save a lot of money by firing everyone except Leon and Daley.
 And Nene, since they'd still need a dispatcher.

 Really, they just need Leon.
 Daley only exists to hint at Leon's closeted homosexuality, and Nene doesn't need to dispatch anyone because Leon just goes off to fight Boomers whenever.
 Then they could use the extra helicopter budget to fund his ridiculous revolver that can kill Boomers.

-In an episode of Pokémon, the Sinnoh police are trying to stop a robbery in the Eternia museum.
-The object stolen was the Adamant Orb.
+In another episode, the Sinnoh police are trying to stop a robbery in the Eterna museum.
+The stolen object in question was the Adamant Orb.
 However, the police force make some truly awful mistakes.
-Such as:

-When Ash and co. try to protest Nando's innocence, Jenny produces a picture of a Sunflora (a Pokemon that Nando owns, and that ran off during his arrest) making off with the Adamant Orb, and essentially declares "Ta Da!
-All the evidence we need!", despite the fact that A: a picture like that is not enough incriminating evidence and B: anyone who would compare this picture with one of a real Sunflora could see that the one in the surveillance photo looks like something in a bad Sunflora costume (it's actually Meowth in a Sunflora costume).
+When Ash and co. try to protest Nando's innocence, Jenny produces a picture of a Sunflora (a Pokemon that Nando owns, and that ran off during his arrest) making off with the Adamant Orb, and essentially declares "Ta da!
+All the evidence we need!", despite the fact that A: a picture like that is not enough incriminating evidence and B: anyone who would compare this picture with one of a real Sunflora could see that the one in the surveillance photo is clearly Meowth in a Sunflora costume (he didn't even bother to cover the coin on his forehead).

-The police do not search anyone else in the building.
-Lampshaded by the Jenny from Viridian City (who came to the museum because it was her day off).
+The police do not bother to search anyone else in the building.
+Lampshaded by the Jenny from Viridian City, who came to the museum because it was her day off.